tergav17/IshkurCPM/README.md

 Under NFS, each logical drive and user number combination corresponds to a different folder on the host system.
 The logical device will be converted to a letter A-P, and the user number will be converted to hexadecimal 0-F. For example, device 0 with user 0 will convert to the directory `A0/`.
 For most distribution, CP/M drives are mapped 1-1 with similarly named folders on the host system.

-In order to boot NFS from NHACP, the following files must be setup from the `Output` directory:
+In order to boot NFS from NHACP, the following files must be setup from the `Output/Nabu_NFS` directory:

-1. `FONT.GRB` must be moved to `A0/` in the NHACP root directory
+1. `Output/FONT.GRB` must be moved to `A0/` in the NHACP root directory
+2. Optionally, all files in the `Directory` folder should be moved into `A0/` to give you some software to run on boot
-2. `NDSK_CPM22.SYS` must be renamed to `CPM22.SYS` and moved to `A0/` in the NHACP root directory
+3. `NDSK_CPM22.SYS` must be renamed to `CPM22.SYS` and moved to `A0/` in the NHACP root directory
-3. `NFS_BOOT.nabu` must be renamed to `000001.nabu` and moved to your adapter homebrew directory
+4. `NFS_BOOT.nabu` must be renamed to `000001.nabu` and moved to your adapter homebrew directory

 ### NFS NDSK + FDC (Hybrid)
 Similar to NDSK hybrid.
 Logical drives C: and D: are mapped to floppy drive 0 and 1 respectively.